What is Responsive web design?

 Lower Bounce Rates

-A responsive website keeps users engaged by offering a seamless experience across devices, reducing bounce rates.
+A responsive website keeps users engaged with a smooth experience across devices, which lowers bounce rates.

 Improved Mobile Friendliness

-Responsive websites adjust perfectly to smartphones and tablets, providing an optimal viewing experience.
+Responsive websites fit perfectly on smartphones and tablets, offering the best viewing experience.

 Increased Traffic